bourbon apple cider on www.virginiawillis.com

 Raise a Toast

-I also suggest a bourbon with a heavy blend of rye on the mash to give cider a little heat.
+I also suggest a bourbon with a heavy blend of rye on the mash to give the cider a little heat.
 This Bourbon Apple Cider can be served over ice or warmed and ladled into a mug.
 Make sure to raise a glass (or a mug) this holiday season.
+Make sure to include warm or cold non-alcoholic versions, too.

 Bon Appétit, Y’all